Crimson Commando: Publication history

-Frank Bohannan first appears in The Uncanny X-Men #215 (March 1987) and was created by Chris Claremont and Alan Davis.
+Frank Bohannan first appears in The Uncanny X-Men vol. 1 #215 (March 1987), and was created by Chris Claremont and Alan Davis.

-The second version only appeared briefly in X-Men vol. 2 #106 (Nov.
-2000) and was created by Chris Claremont and Leinil Francis Yu.
+The second version only appeared briefly in X-Men vol. 2 #106 (November 2000), and was created by Chris Claremont and Leinil Francis Yu.

 The third version appears in X-Men vol. 3 #40 (March 2013), and was created by Seth Peck, Jefte Palo and Guillermo Mogorron.

 Fictional character biography

 Frank Bohannan

 Frank Bohannan was born somewhere in Massachusetts.
-As the Crimson Commando, he was one of a trio of World War II veteran super-heroes recruited to be a member of Freedom Force, the original government-sponsored mutant team.
+As Crimson Commando, he was one of a trio of World War II veteran super-heroes recruited to be a member of Freedom Force, the original government-sponsored mutant team.
 Earlier, along with his partners, Stonewall and Super Sabre, Bohannan had become a vigilante who captured criminals, released them and hunted them in Adirondack State Park in upstate New York.
 The trio killed the criminals, both to reduce the criminal element in society and for the enjoyment of hunting them.

 The trio captured Pamela Morrison, a drug dealer, and mistaking Storm (the leader of the X-Men) for a criminal, the trio hunted and captured her as well.
 The women were set out for the vigilantes to hunt both to their deaths.
-The Crimson Commando killed Morrison, but Wolverine arrived to help Storm.
+Crimson Commando killed Morrison, but Wolverine arrived to help Storm.
 When Storm and Wolverine eventually defeated the trio, Stonewall and Crimson Commando agreed to turn themselves in to law enforcement authorities and confess their vigilantism.
-Stonewall, Crimson Commando, and Super Sabre (who had been presumed dead) agreed to join Freedom Force, a U.S. government sponsored team of superhumans, in exchange for a commutation of their sentences.
+Stonewall, Crimson Commando and Super Sabre (who had been presumed dead) agreed to join Freedom Force, a U.S. government sponsored team of superhumans, in exchange for a commutation of their sentences.

 On his first mission with Freedom Force, he fought the X-Men in Dallas, and battled cavemen transported to Dallas by time-waves created by the Adversary.
 He watched a telecast of the X-Men's deaths in order to defeat the Adversary, and then witnessed the return of Forge to Dallas without the X-Men.
 While still in Dallas, Freedom Force also contended against the New Mutants.